imagej/imagej.github.io/_pages/plugins/morpholibj.md

 #### Label images

-{% include thumbnail src='/media/plugins/morpholibj-grains-binary-label-remove-border-largest-size-opening.png' title='MorphoLibJ utilities for label images.
-From left to right: original label image, remove border labels, remove largest region, apply size opening for keeping only regions with at least 150 pixels.'%}
+{% include img align='center' src='morpholibj-grains-binary-label-remove-border-largest-size-opening' caption='MorphoLibJ utilities for label images.
+From left to right: original label image, remove border labels, remove largest region, apply size opening for keeping only regions with at least 150 pixels.' %}

 -   **Remove Border Labels** is similar to "kill borders" function, but operates faster as no morphological reconstruction is required.
 -   **Select Label(s)** enters a set of labels, and creates a new label image containing only the selected labels.